MurrellGroup/MolecularEvolution.jl/docs/src/models.md

 !!! note
     The two above can be regarded as special cases of the more general [`PModel`](@ref), which just represents a P matrix.

-A typical way of constructing your Q matrix in our ecosystem is by
+A typical way of constructing your Q matrix in our ecosystem is by:
 ```@docs; canonical=false
 reversibleQ
 nonreversibleQ